Team-2-CodePath/CodePath/README.md

 **Flow Navigation** (Screen to Screen)

-* The user can choose either to sign up as a guest or create an account
+* The user can choose either to sign up as a guest or create an account (will go to ToDo List page afterwards)
-* Settings -> toggle settings (the user can update their email, the font, the size of the letters)
-* Calendar -> Showing a calendar with to do lists based on the due date
 * ToDo Lists -> Our main page showing the to do list.
-With a bar that provided the option to add more to do lists.
+With a bar that provided the option to add more to do lists. (can navigate to setting and calendar and log out)
 	* The user can add the due date to each to do lists that will be show on calendar tab.
 	* The user can add priority on each tasks (P1, P2, P3).
 (The list will be sorted depending on the priority and due dates)
 	* The user can add category to the ToDoLists
+* Settings -> toggle settings (the user can update their email, the font, the size of the letters)
+* Calendar -> Showing a calendar with to do lists based on the due date

 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]